mbelmadani/moea-automatic-termination/README.md

 The algorithm is implemented through the update() method of the MOEATerminationDetection class.
 It's initialized with the n_s (generations to consider), n_p (decimal places to consider) and n_b (number of bins to use to partition the solution space during dissimilarity calculation) parameters, and DEBUG prints the mean and standard deviation of the dissimilarity measure at each generation.

 Running python automoea.py will run a basic example set in __main__ at the bottom of the file.
 There is also a modified example of the knapsack problem moea example borrowed from the DEAP project (https://github.com/DEAP/deap).
 The algorithm class is modified to use the MOEATerminationDetection.
-To install this, please install DEAP (pip install deap --user) and run it with python knapsack.py.
+To run this example, please install DEAP (pip install deap --user) and run it with python knapsack.py.
 DEAP is described in these publications:

 - François-Michel De Rainville, Félix-Antoine Fortin, Marc-André Gardner, Marc Parizeau and Christian Gagné, "DEAP -- Enabling Nimbler Evolutions", SIGEVOlution, vol. 6, no 2, pp. 17-26, February 2014.
 Paper